sahil177795/Sahil_60146411552/README.md

 ---

-### 🙏 Thank you for visiting my e-Resume!
+### Thank you for reviewing my professional profile

 *Last Updated: December 2025*

 ---

-> 💡 **Note:** This is an expanded version of my resume with more details about my journey, adaptability, and continuous learning approach.
-For a concise overview, please refer to my PDF resume.
+> 💡 **Note:** This comprehensive profile provides detailed insights into my professional journey, technical adaptability, and continuous learning philosophy.
+For a condensed summary, please refer to my PDF resume.